loanple/CovidTweetSentimentAnalysis/README.md

 ## Data Source
 * Coronavirus (COVID-19) Tweets Dataset (IEEE) & COVID19 Tweets with the hashtag #covid19 (Kaggle)
 * Extracted from the above for a period of around 36 days in total, spanning from 24th July 2020 to 30th August 2020.
 The data contains 179k rows spread over 13 different tweet related variables.
-These  179k rows are those which have a #covid19 (hashtag of covid19)
+These  179k rows are those which have a #covid19 (hashtag of covid19).

 ## Design Choices
-1) Entity Recognition
+1) *Entity Recognition* - Information extraction that seeks to locate and classify named entities mentioned in text into predefined categories such as person names, organizations, locations etc. (Packages: spaCy)
-2) Topic Modeling
+2) *Topic Modeling* - Identify popular topics from tweets.
+(Packages: nltk, pyLDAvis, .sklearn, LatentDirichletAllocation)
-3) Sentiment Analysis
+3) *Sentiment Analysis* - Process the text data for sentiment packages & investigate the relationship with sentiment scores and daily cases.
+(Packages: nltk,  spaCy, vaderSentiment, TextBlob, Lexicon)
-4) Network Analysis
+4) *Network Analysis* - Identify users who are highly connected by examining centrality and node degree & find users that can spread information to many other users.
+(Packages: iGraph, NetworkX, or Scikit-network)